-Paul Buchholz is a geographic information science (GIS) and environmental specialist with more than 20 years of experience working on multidisciplinary environmental and engineering projects.
-He worked as a geographic information science and environmental specialist for two international multi-disciplinary engineering firms.
-He is currently an independent environmental and geographic information science consultant servicing a wide range of clients through consulting and project management support.
+Paul Buchholz is a geographic information science (GIS), environmental and visual impact assessment specialist with more than 20 years of experience working on multidisciplinary environmental and engineering projects.
+He worked as a geographic information science and environmental specialist for two international multi-disciplinary engineering firms (Aurecon & Royal HaskoningDHV).
+He is currently an independent environmental, geographic information science and visual impact assessment consultant servicing a wide range of clients through consulting and project management support.